Safety/Proof

 Verifiable claim

-The exact data we see — and how to verify it yourself
+The exact data we save — and how to verify it yourself

 Every Instagram unfollower app claims to be “safe” and “private.”
 That word has become meaningless because everyone uses it.
-This page shows you the literal HTTP request our app sends when you upload an export, and gives you the exact steps to confirm it yourself in your browser's DevTools.
+This page shows you the literal HTTP request our web app sends when you save an export, and gives you the exact steps to confirm it yourself in your browser's DevTools.
+The original ZIP is not uploaded or stored by Unfollio; saved audits store the derived relationship data needed for counts, history, and future comparisons.
+The native iOS app parses the ZIP locally too, then saves the same audit payload shape.

 This is the request we send